 - 2 teaspoons vanilla extract (I use Madagascar Bourbon Vanilla)

-- In medium bowl, mix sugar, cornstarch and salt together, then add to it ½ cup milk and whisk smooth.
+- In a medium bowl, mix sugar, cornstarch, and salt together, then add to it ½ cup milk and whisk smooth.

 - In a small bowl mix egg yolks, then add them to the mixture and blend until creamy.

-- In a small sauce pan, heat the remaining milk to a simmer. (small bubble s around edge, not a full boil)
+- In a small saucepan, heat the remaining milk to a simmer. (small bubble s around the edge, not a full boil)

 - Slowly pour the heated milk into the egg mixture while whisking constantly.
 Allowing the egg mixture to slowly heat will prevent the eggs from scrambling. (you are tempering the egg mixture)